-Our first choice of location is in South Devon and this is where we will focus our search.
-As Earthrise is a semi-rural community, we have been looking in locations close to towns such as Totnes or Kingsbridge.
+Our first choice of location is in Devon and this is where we will focus our search.
+As Earthrise is a semi-rural community, we have been looking in locations close to towns such as Totnes.
 This allows community members easy access to local towns for work and connections with the larger community.

 A brief property search using Rightmove shows that a number of properties with land in these areas are available with prices from £1 million to £2 million+, although not all these properties would be suitable for our purposes.

 The financial model – ‘Mutual Ownership’

 The property will be purchased with capital from each family and a joint mortgage provided by the Ecology Building Society, who actively support cohousing communities.

 The homes (called “private units”) will not be for individual sale; instead a system will be set up in which all community members mutually own everything.
 Each of the private units will have a value which includes a share of the land and communal buildings.
 Each family’s capital is a loan against the private unit and they sign an “equity loan agreement” with the Company.
 For a more detailed explanation of Mutual Ownership in co-housing (from another project) see here.

 We're currently welcoming families who have varying combinations of capital and mortgage potential, to make a total contribution of a minimum of £300k+.
 This will change as more units can be added, probably after the property has been bought.

 The breakdown of these expenses could look something like this, (coming soon....)